slatedocs/slate/source/includes/rest/private/_list-fills.md

 `is_self_trade` is set to true if your fill results from a self-trade.

-`is_taker` is set to **true** when your fill results in taking liquidity from the book.
-This field is set to true for self-trades.
+`is_taker` is set to true when your fill results in taking liquidity from the book.
+This field is always set to true for self-trades.